 Space Solar Power Incremental Demonstrations and Research Project (SSPIDR)

 Space solar power beaming is not a new concept; yet until recently, the technology did not have a clear path forward.
-In conjunction with primary industry partner Northrop Grumman, AFRL established the SSPIDR project to mature technology critical to building an operational solar power transmission system for providing reliable and logistically agile power to expeditionary forces.
+In collaboration with the Naval Research Laboratory (NRL) and primary industry partner, Northrop Grumman, AFRL established the SSPIDR project to rapidly infuse space technological innovations in collecting solar energy to provide uninterrupted, assured, and logistically agile power to expeditionary forces.

-Scientists and engineers will explore these areas in three planned experiments that feature scalable aspects of the required technologies.
+The critical technologies driving the realization of a large scale system are Deployable Structures, Energy Generation, Thermal Management, Distributed Control, RF Beaming, and Metrology (beam forming).
 Additionally, SSPIDR pursues parallel technology paths – advancing multiple experimental possibilities to find the most innovative technological solution for further maturation efforts.
-These advancements will feed into the development of the large scale system.
+These research advancements will feed into the development of the large-scale system.

 AFRL’s main mission is to develop and mature technologies to benefit the warfighter.
 Ensuring that a forward operating base receives power is one of the most dangerous parts of a ground operation.
 Convoys and supply lines, which are major targets for adversaries, are the usual methods to supply power.
-To utilize the solar power beaming system, a service member would simply set up a rectenna to gain access to power, eliminating costly and dangerous convoys.
+To use the solar power beaming system, a service member would simply set up a rectifying antenna to gain access to power, eliminating costly and dangerous convoys.
 Essentially, AFRL is enabling the relocation of those supply lines to space, which could save countless lives.

 There is a high possibility that this technology could be a highly valued asset in the commercial sector as well.
 Much like the Global Positioning System (GPS), which started out as a military asset and transitioned to a technology now used by people everywhere, this solar power beaming system could transition to broader usage, providing solar energy regardless of weather, time of day, or latitude.